aimango/animation-viewer/README.txt

 Elisa Lou 20372456

+Directories:
+-"/A3" contains A3 code.
+-"/A5" contains A5 code.
+-"/xml-files" contains sample animations that can be imported into either A3 or A5.

+A3 Notes:
+-I used my own A3 code.

+-The changes I've made since the A3 submission date:
+	-Fix bug for inserting frame.
+	-I originally had export as gif, but I changed that to export as xml file, as required by assignment 5.
+The files are named "exported#.xml", # starting at 0.
+This allows users to export multiple xml files.
+If only "exported0.xml" and "exported2.xml" exist in the directory (exported1.xml was likely deleted), the next file will be exported as "exported1.xml".
+	-I added an Import function.
+I allow console input for the user to select which file to import from the "xml-files" directory.
+I didn't want to spend time using JList for file import, I feel that console input suffices.

-How to Run:
+How to Run A3:
 -The makefile is located in the "src" directory.
 -"make all" or "make" will compile and run the program.
 -"make run" will run the compiled program.
 -"make clean" will remove all .class files in the "src", "src/view", and "src/model" directories, and all of the generated .gif files in the "src" folder.

-Notes:
+A5 Notes:
--Sample loadable xml files are located in the xml-files directory.
+-I copied over the necessary model components from my A3 (all of the playback functionality).

+-As I've chosen to use action bars, I assume that only Android 3.0+ devices will run the app (as a minimum).
+I am targeting Android 4.1.

+-The app was tested on a 1280x720 4.2.2 emulator and a 800x480 4.1.2 device.
+The canvas area of my Android app stretches to fill the screen.
+Scaling is done based on the A3 canvas size (fixed at 720x452).

+-The main activity (playback) is locked to portrait, but can be landscape or portrait in any other activity.

--The expected directory for opening xml files from the device (or emulator) is mnt/sdcard/.
+-The expected directory for opening xml files from the device (or emulator) is "mnt/sdcard/", so move the files from the "xml-files" subdirectory to "mnt/sdcard/".
+-Newly exported animations from A3 will automatically be saved in "xml-files".

--To load from the app, press the menu button and select Load, then select the file to load.
+-To load from the app, press the "Open File" folder icon on the action bar.
+Then select the file to load.
+The file explorer filters by file extension when in the file dialog for loading.
+It filters by .xml extension so users do not have to see unrelated items.

--To access config settings, press the menu button and select Settings.
-The user can change background color and FPS here.
+-To access config settings, select the "Settings" wrench icon on the action bar.
+The user can change background colour and FPS here.

-Assumptions & Scenarios:
--If user already loaded a file named "file.xml" and update it, they won't be able to load it again ....
+How to Run A5:
+-done via Eclipse.

 Enhancements:
--filter by file extension when in the file dialog for loading.
-It filters by .xml extension so users do not have to see unrelated items.
+-more native look.